5 Day Clan Macdonald 'Lords of the Isles' Tour

 (Isle of Islay, Isle of Skye and Highlands)

-Day 2 begins with a tour to the Trotternish Peninsula (ancient Clan Donald lands) including the Old Man of Storr and to Kilt Rock before we take a drive up the old cattle pass road for the stunning views provided by the Quiraing.
+Day 2 begins with a tour to the Trotternish Peninsula (ancient Clan Donald lands) including the Old Man of Storr and to Kilt Rock.
 Continuing north, we pass the ruins of Duntulm Castle, former clan stronghold, before arriving at the Museum of Island Life.
 Nearby is the grave of one of the clan's most celebrated figures - Flora Macdonald.
 The afternoon takes us south to the Sleat Peninsula to explore the Museum of the Isles (which tells the history of the Macdonalds) along with the ruins of Armadale Castle, the last ancestral home of the Macdonalds of Sleat.
-We then take the late afternoon ferry across the Sound of Sleat to Mallaig for our overnight stop.
+We then take the late afternoon ferry across the Sound of Sleat to Mallaig (or Arisaig) for our overnight stop.

 Day 5 departs from Islay as we take the early morning sailing back to the mainland.
-It is then a scenic drive north taking us past the ancient Dunadd hill fort from where the early Gaels ruled the lands of Dalriada.
-After a late lunch stop at Oban we head for Fort William where we visit the ruins of Inverlochy Castle (another Macdonald stronghold).
-Heading back towards Inverness we pass through the lands of the Macdonalds of Keppoch before reaching Glen Garry, the ancient lands of the Macdonnells of Glengarry where we explore at the ruins of Invergarry Castle.
+It is then a scenic drive north back toward to Oban.
+After a late lunch stop we head for Fort William where we visit the ruins of Inverlochy Castle (another Macdonald stronghold).
+Travelling back towards Inverness we pass through the lands of the Macdonalds of Keppoch before reaching Glen Garry, the ancient lands of the Macdonalds of Glengarry where we explore the ruins of Invergarry Castle.

 Private Tour Price (per tour)